niuers/Distributed-System-Design-Review/Load Balancer.md

  * It terminates the connection, load balancer gets a HTTP request from a client, establishes a connection to a server, and sends request to the server,
  * It can look inside the message and make a load-balacing decision based on the content of the message, e.g. cookie, header,

+## L4 vs. L7
+1. Layer 4
+   * Only has access to TCP and UDP data
+   * Faster
+   * Lack of information can lead to uneven traffic
+   * It's good on your edge of your data center or your network because it can look at the ip address and for example, if you are getting a Denial of Service attack, instead of wastiing processing power allowing it through your web server, you can just toss that request right at the edge.
+So a lot of data route all incoming traffice throgh  a L4 load balancer before allowing it further into your application.
+1. Layer 7
+   * Full access to HTTP protocol and data
+   * SSL termination
+   * Check for authentication
+   * Smarter routing options

 ## Types of Load Balancer